Abdel1107/somethingdank-soen341project2023/README.md

 ## Technologies

-- PHP
+- Django
 - HTML
 - CSS
-- JavaScript
 - SQL

-The front-end of the website will be developed using HTML, CSS, and JavaScript, while the back-end will be built with JavaScript, PHP.
-The database will be constructed using SQL, and communication between the back-end and database will be facilitated through PHP.
+The front-end and back-end will be entirely created with Django, while our knowledge of HTML, and CSS will be incorporated into the Django framework.
+The database will be constructed using SQL, and communication between the back-end and database will be facilitated through Django.
 The initial development steps will focus on creating the front-end of the website, followed by the back-end and database implementation.
-Finally, the React framework will be employed to enhance the overall appearance of the website.

 ##  Team Members and Roles

 - Abdelaziz Mekkaoui - [Abdel1107](https://github.com/Abdel1107) - Frontend Developer
 - Emeka Okechukwu - [emeka-okechukwu-dev](https://github.com/emeka-okechukwu-dev) - Backend Developer & Database Administrator
 - Ishai Cohen - [L3CH3R0](https://github.com/L3CH3R0) - Scrum Master & Database Administrator
-- Jeremy Rimokh - [J3rrimmy](https://github.com/J3rrimmy) - Backend Developer
+- Jeremy Rimokh - [J3rrimmy](https://github.com/J3rrimmy) - Backend Developer & Frontend Developer
 - Kadir Altinay - [kadiralt](https://github.com/kadiralt) - Backend Developer
 - Paul Touma - [Rubello21](https://github.com/Rubello21) - Backend Developer & Frontend Developer